 Seattle Times NFL mock draft: Will Jacob Eason go in the first round?
 Who will the Seahawks pick?
-Times staffers make their calls

 Stone’s pick: QB Justin Herbert, Oregon.

-Comment: The Dolphins need a quarterback – don’t they always? – and so it comes down to Herbert or Tua Tagovailoa.
-Tua may well have the higher upside, but his injury concerns will sway Miami toward Herbert.
+Comment: The Dolphins need a quarterback — don’t they always? — and so it comes down to Herbert or Tua Tagovailoa.
+Tua might well have the higher upside, but his injury concerns will sway Miami toward Herbert.

 Condotta’s pick: QB Tua Tagovailoa, Alabama.

 Comment: Tagovailoa’s health has been one of the biggest topics of the run-up to the draft, with some wondering if he could fall out of the top 10.
 But the view here is that the Chargers would be nuts to pass him up if he’s available.
 The Chargers have no long-term answer at quarterback, and this is one team for whom creating some excitement among the fan base and selling tickets seems an immediate priority.
-No player would create more excitement an intrigue in the LA market than Tagovailoa.
+No player would create more excitement and intrigue in the L.A. market than Tagovailoa.

 Calkins’ pick: DT Derrick Brown, Auburn.